crogan/VMM2_Calibration/Calibrate2.0/README.md

 2. manager.py probably only works on OS X.
 3. Your system's default python needs access to the `tensorflow` and `rootpy` packages.
 Both packages can be installed with pip.
 You also need `tqdm`! `tqdm` is a great package which displays progress bars.
 I include a progress bar in the Calibrate_TDO.py script since the TDO algorithm takes so long.
 4. The directory from which you run manager.py cannot have any files that start with 'ephem' in it.
 The reason is that a few "ephemeral" files are made during TDO and PDO calibration and they all start with "ephem". manager.py includes an assertion error to check for these cases.
-5. Although the older TDO calibration scripts were able to operate on the hadd of several boards, the new TDO calibration algorithm can only operate on one board's bench file at a time.
+5. Although the older TDO calibration scripts were able to operate on the `hadd` of several boards, __the new TDO calibration algorithm can only operate on one board's bench file at a time__.
 Do not `hadd` before feeding to manager.py.
 However, you should definitely `hadd` all of outputs of manager.py once you've ran it on every board individually.
 6. Definitions for the variables output by the new TDO calibration algorithm are below:

 | Variable | Description |